-THE LILLS NATCHEZ MISSISSIPPI TRAVEL ADVENTURE
+THE LILLS NATCHEZ MISSISSIPPI TRAVEL VIDEO

 Natchez was first inhabited by a Native American race, the Natchez Indians, who were known for their social system and for sadly being wiped out by the French.
 A guy told us it is where the saying “Too many chiefs, not enough Indians” originated.
 Natchez eventually developed into an important U.S. city, where people traveled through on their journeys up, down and across the Mississippi River.